typestack/class-sanitizer/README.md

 // also you can inject classes using constructor injection into your custom sanitizers.
 ```

-## Manual sanitation
+## Manual sanitization

-There are several method exist in the Sanitizer that allows to perform non-decorator based sanitation:
+There are several method exist in the Sanitizer that allows to perform non-decorator based sanitization:

 ```typescript
 import Sanitizer from "class-sanitizer";